House Bill No. 264

 (i) persons allowed access to the records under 45-5-624(7).

-(3) In all cases, a victim is entitled to all information concerning the identity and disposition of the youth, as provided in 46-24-207.
+(4) In all cases, a victim is entitled to all information concerning the identity and disposition of the youth.

-(4) The identity of a youth who for the second or subsequent time admits violating or is adjudicated as having violated a statute must be disclosed by youth court officials to the administrative officials of the school in which the youth is a student.
-The administrative officials may enforce any school disciplinary procedures that existed at the time of the admission or adjudication.
+(5) The identity of a youth who for the second or subsequent time admits violating or is adjudicated as having violated a statute must be disclosed by youth court officials to the administrative officials of the school in which the youth is a student for purposes of referral for enrollment to the substance abuse program or enforcement of school disciplinary procedures that existed at the time of the admission or adjudication.
 The information may not be further disclosed and may not be made part of the student's permanent records.

 records of probationers are sealed, they are not open to inspection except, upon order of the youth court, for good cause to: